ZackSlazXD/chatbot1/README.md

 Walk-in fees is RM5
 Join the Samurai Fitness Community Today!

 Ready to embark on your fitness journey?
-Visit Samurai Fitness or contact us at [Gym Phone Number] or [Gym Email Address] (if available) to learn more.
+Visit Samurai Fitness or contact us at 010-444 1612 or samuraifitness@gmail.com  to learn more.
 Let's unleash your inner warrior together!

+Time open:
+Everyday from 11am to 11pm (Except wednesday)

 Additional Tips for Promotion: